timtadh/lexmachine/README.md

 ### Dealing with Non-regular Tokens

-`lexmachine` like most lexical analysis frameworks primarily deals with patterns which an be represented by regular expressions.
+`lexmachine` like most lexical analysis frameworks primarily deals with patterns which are represented by regular expressions.
 However, sometimes a language has a token which is "non-regular."
 A pattern is non-regular if there is no regular expression (or finite automata) which can express the pattern.
 For instance, if you wanted to define a pattern which matches only consecutive